Why Do We Need Human-Centric Leading?

 To ignore emotions at work

-We learned to "leave our emotions at the door," pretending that it's possible.
-Yet the emotional drama at work – tension, conflict, reactive decision-making and CJB (criticisms, judgments and blame) are caused by ignoring the wisdom of emotions.
-When we respect our whole selves, we become balanced and can respond wisely to triggers and have a bigger impact without losing our humanity.
+We been taught to "leave our emotions at the door," pretending that it's possible.
+Yet the emotional drama we see at work – tension, conflict, reactive decision-making and CJB (criticism, judgment and blame) are caused by ignoring the wisdom of emotions.
+When we respect our whole selves, we become balanced and can respond wisely to triggers.
+That helps us have a bigger impact in our work without losing our humanity.
 No emotional drama necessary.

 Destinations